Density: Units

 Imperial units differing from the above (as the Imperial gallon and bushel differ from the US units) in practice are rarely used, though found in older documents.
 The Imperial gallon was based on the concept that an Imperial fluid ounce of water would have a mass of one Avoirdupois ounce, and indeed 1 g/cm^{3} ≈ 1.00224129 ounces per Imperial fluid ounce = 10.0224129 pounds per Imperial gallon.
 The density of precious metals could conceivably be based on Troy ounces and pounds, a possible cause of confusion.

 The density of a crystalline material and be calculated from its formula mass (in daltons) and the volume of its unit cell, the density can be calculated.
 One dalton per cubic ångström is equal to a density of 1.66053906892±(52) g/cm3, based on the 2022 CODATA recommended value of the dalton.

 Measurement

 A number of techniques as well as standards exist for the measurement of density of materials.
-Such techniques include the use of a hydrometer (a buoyancy method for liquids), Hydrostatic balance (a buoyancy method for liquids and solids), immersed body method (a buoyancy method for liquids), pycnometer (liquids and solids), air comparison pycnometer (solids), oscillating densitometer (liquids), as well as pour and tap (solids).
+Such techniques include the use of a hydrometer (a buoyancy method for liquids), hydrostatic weighing (a buoyancy method for liquids and solids), immersed body method (a buoyancy method for liquids), pycnometer (liquids and solids), air comparison pycnometer (solids), oscillating U-tube (liquids), as well as pour and tap (solids).
 However, each individual method or technique measures different types of density (e.g. bulk density, skeletal density, etc.), and therefore it is necessary to have an understanding of the type of density being measured as well as the type of material in question.